Types of cancer services

 Cancer is one of the main causes of death in Ireland.
 If you have any concerns regarding cancer or have a family history of cancer or have symptoms that you are worried about, you should contact your family doctor (GP).

-There are also palliative care services, that is, care for a patient and his/her family when there is no longer a medical expectation of a cure.
+There are also palliative care services, which are services for a patient and their family if there is no medical expectation of a cure.

 Cork University Hospital

 Letterkenny General Hospital